jonathanpeppers/glidex/README.md

 # GlideX in Xamarin.Forms

-The entire goal is to get fast Images working on Android by using Glide.
-I created two custom renderers:
+The entire goal is to get fast Images for Xamarin.Forms on Android by using Glide.

+I created two custom renderers to achieve this:
 - `Android.Glide.ImageRenderer` - ported from the "fast" XF `ImageRenderer`
 - `Android.Glide.ImageCellRenderer` - a standard `CellRenderer` that hooks into Glide for images

+This library won't use `IImageSourceHandler` at all, it flat out ignores it. `IImageSourceHandler`'s return value of `Task<Android.Graphics.Bitmap>` makes it impossible to achieve our goal.

 But to set this library up in your existing project, merely:
 - Add the `glidex.forms` NuGet package